-Join Nick Brazzi for an in-depth discussion in this video Sending messages and saving message templates, part of Up and Running with LinkedIn Recruiter.
+Join Nick Brazzi for an in-depth discussion in this video Sending messages and saving message templates, part of Learning LinkedIn Recruiter.

 - In this movie, I want to get familiar with the tools for sending messages to candidates that you've found in your searches.
 And of course, there are a few ways of getting to the messages tools in Recruiter.
 But I want to start in a project.
 So I'm going to go into my projects menu here, I'll go straight to my Graphics Lead project, where I have five candidates that I've picked out as people that I want to get in touch with.
 Now, the tools are going to be the same whether you're on a clipboard or a search results screen, or here, on the projects screen.
 If I want to send a message to only one person, you'll see there's a button next to their name that says "Send InMail".

 Or, you can click on their name to view their profile, and then you'll see this button here to Send InMail.
 I'm going to click on that.
 LinkedIn has a system for limiting unsolicited messages from people who are not connected on LinkedIn.
 That system is the InMail.
 As a user of LinkedIn Recruiter, you have an allotment of InMail credits.
 You could use an InMail credit to contact a LinkedIn user that you're not connected to.
 If that person responds to your message, you get that InMail credit back.

 If they never respond, then you've spent the credit.
 This is only for users that are not already connected.
 So, you can see here that if I were to send a message to Sarah, it would use one of my 449 InMail credits.
 But I'm going to cancel this for a moment, I'm going to go back to my projects, and I'm going to go to Uri's profile here, click to send him an InMail, and you can see that this is going to be a free InMail.
 This is not going to charge against my InMail credits, and that's because I happen to already be connected with Uri on LinkedIn.